About AIST

 Selection Process

-This award recipient will be selected by a special committee of five members appointed by the Awards and Recognition Program Committee chair.
-Three committee members shall be from AIST and two from The Minerals, Metals, and Materials Society (TMS).
-Members shall serve two-year terms.
-The selected candidate must be approved by the AIST board of directors and the TMS board of directors.
+The award recipient will be selected by a special sub-committee of the AIST Awards and Recognition Program Committee.
+The selected recipient and recognition venue shall be approved by the AIST board of directors and the TMS board of directors.

 About John F. Elliott